-"Empowering students to challenge stereotypes about sexuality and gender, to understand queer and feminist perspectives, and to work actively for diverse sexuality and gender justice."
+"Empowering students to challenge stereotypes about gender and sexuality, to understand feminist and queer perspectives, and to work actively for diverse gender and sexuality justice."

 The study of women has been part of the GVSU curriculum since 1973 with courses both in the College of Arts and Sciences and in William James College.
 The minor in Women’s Studies was approved in 1986 and the first Women’s Studies Minor graduated in 1988.
 In 1997, the Program was significantly revised to include the study of “Gender.”
 In winter 2009, the Board of Trustees approved the Major.
 Now more than 40 students are Majors and more than 50 are Minors.
 Faculty from across the University teach in the WGS Program, which is housed in the Brooks College of Interdisciplinary Studies.